dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 6/PSet6.md

 \]
 > To see that this swap is justified, we'll apply Fubini-Tonelli.
 Note that if $f, g \in L^1(\RR^n)$, then the map $(x, y) \mapsto f(x - y)$ is measurable on $\RR^n \cross \RR^n$.
 > Since $g$ is measurable as well, taking the cylinder on $g$ is also measurable on $\RR^n\cross \RR^n$.
+> The exponential is continuous, and thus measurable on $\RR^n$.
 > Thus the integrand is a product of measurable functions and thus measurable.
-In particular, $\abs{fg}$ is also measurable.
+In particular, $\abs{fg }$ is also measurable.
 > From a previous homework question, we know that $f\in L^1 \implies \hat f$ is bounded, and thus $\hat f \hat g$ is bounded.
 > Since $\abs{fg}$ is measurable and one iterated integrable was finite, Fubini-Tonelli applies